Skip to content

 What Turns 3 Weeks Into 3 Months

 Most MVP delays do not come from hard engineering.
-They come from decisions that were left soft because nobody wanted to cut the nice-to-have work.
+They come from decisions that were left soft because the team avoided cutting nice-to-have work.

 Delay sourceWhat it sounds likeHow to keep the timeline